Updated 24 May 2026 · Independent comparison

 Phases

-Three phase (via compatible inverter)
+Single or three phase (via compatible inverter)

 Pros

-• Cobalt-free LFP chemistry — very safe
+• Cobalt-free LFP chemistry — among the safest battery types

-• Modular tower design up to 12.8 kWh
+• Modular tower design — expand 5.1 → 12.8 kWh per stack, up to 38.4 kWh parallel

 • Excellent cycle life (6,000+ cycles)

-• Strong track record in commercial and residential
+• Strong commercial and residential track record

 Cons

-• Requires separate inverter (not all-in-one)
+• Requires a separate hybrid inverter (not all-in-one)

-• Tower design takes more floor space
+• Tower design takes more floor space than wall-mount alternatives

 View on BYD